NishantIyer/main3/pages/index.md

 - MIT Disruptive Technology: Blockchain: More details about this can be found at [MIT Disruptive Technology: Blockchain](https://www.mit.edu)
 - Princeton Computer Architecture: Additional information about this can be accessed at [Princeton Computer Architecture](https://www.princeton.edu)
 - (ISC)2 - Networks and Communications Security
-- University of California - The Blockchain: More information about this can be accessed at [University of California - The Blockchain](https://www.uc.edu)
-- University of Irvine - Arduino Platform: More information about this can be accessed at [University of Irvine - Arduino Platform](https://www.irvine.edu)

 ### Certifications